-How to dress for headshot portraits depends largely on how the images will be used.
+How to dress for headshots and portraits depends largely on how the images will be used.
 Accordingly, most people already know how to be dressed.
 That said, try to dress comfortably, if you can.
 Since headshots focus primarily on the head and shoulders region, you can get away with wearing shorts or blue jeans.
 The pictures will never know the difference.
 Feeling relaxed and comfortable, during your sitting, can yield better facial results.

 Colors